 Get wet indoors

 Think waterparks are only a summertime thing?
 Nope—you can plunge down a waterslide, drift in the lazy river, or get knocked down in the wave pool.
-There are a bunch of indoor waterparks to discover all over the state, including American Dream DreamWorks Waterpark in East Rutherford.
-Kids will have a ball getting soaked indoors, and you’ll all feel like you want on a resort vacay miles away.
+Dive into one of the indoor waterparks in NJ and across the state lines, including American Dream DreamWorks Waterpark in East Rutherford and Great Wolf Lodge in PA and MD.
+Kids will have a ball getting soaked indoors, and you’ll all feel like you went on a resort vacay miles away.